kathlyn-huongnguyen/s-p-asx-txt-top10/README.md

 Analyse top 10 Constituents by Market Cap in S&P/ASX All Technology Index (TXT)
 ---
 #### **The project includes:**
-- *Part 1:* Extract and compile data (companies' metrics, closing price and dividend information for the period 2019-2022)
+- *Part 1:* Extract and Compile Data (companies' metrics, closing price and dividend information for the period 2019-2022)
-- *Part 2:* Analyse and Visualize data
+- *Part 2:* Analyze and Visualize data
-- *Part 3:* Provide personal opinions
+- *Part 3:* Give personal opinions

 #### **Libraries and Frameworks:**
 - pandas